 Other Christians prefer to just dismiss the story as poetry, but this also means dismissing the miracle.

-When I began researching this question, it was in hopes of finding some legitimate evidence that could confirm a miracle.
-The quality of this evidence quickly dwindled, and it’s time to move on.
+When I originally began researching this question, it was in hopes of finding some legitimate evidence that could confirm a miracle.
+But the quality of this evidence quickly crumbled.

-While we can’t prove nor disprove this event, we can show that inventing sun myths is a popular human pastime.
-The only thing that sets this myth apart is that it appears in the Bible, but is that enough?
-Unless God is willing to perform an encore, we have no reason to believe it’s anything more than an ancient legend, not unlike those made up by Rimmer and Hill.
+While we can’t prove nor disprove this event, we can show that inventing sun myths was once a popular pastime.
+The only thing that sets the Biblical myth apart from the others is that it appears in the Bible, but is that enough?
+Unless God is willing to perform an encore, we have no reason to believe this extraordinary event is anything more than legend.